SilviaPabon/vacational_website/README.md

 cd .\vacational_website\
 ```

+3. Change to **dev (recommended)** or deployment branch.
+Those are the most up-to-date branches.

-3. Install node dependencies:
+4. Install node dependencies:

 ```shell script
 npm i
 ```

-4. Create your own MySQL database running ```./src/database/DB.sql``` script. **The script creates the base tables and insert some data**.
+5. Create your own MySQL database running ```./src/database/DB.sql``` script. **The script creates the base tables and insert some data**.

-5. Create your own .env file with the following fields:
+6. Create your own .env file with the following fields:

 | FIELD | DESCRIPTION |
 | ------------- | ------------- |